 As in 2014, there are 2 games surviving from the previous year's top 5, the first is of course Power Grid which is only number 2 this year, while the other is Nations falling from 2 to 5 which I've touched on elsewhere in this article.
 Of the others, Tzolk'in, which last year fell from 1 to 3 and this year fell to number 17 having only been played twice, widely spread in April and October, my first thought was that this was largely due to Marco Polo, but looking at the figures shows that there is only one play in the first half before Marco Polo came on the scene.
 Last year's number 4 was Caverna which has been played twice this year and is at number 29, I noted in last year's article that I expected a fall for this due to Jaime & Isabel moving away.
 Last year's 5 was Viticulture that has not been played at all which is not surprising as I think only Chris had a copy and he has not been since the first week of last year.

 Looking at the figures for all sessions the top 5 games are exactly the same except that Nations moves up from 5 to 3.
 Looking at the places below, Concordia moves up from 42 to 7 having been played at both Saturday sessions.

 Games that have stood the test of time

 Industrial Waste was played again this year remaining the only game to have recorded play every year since 2003.

-A total of 42 different people have played at the club’s Wednesday sessions in 2014, up from last year’s 37.
-As in 2013, the player who played the most games was Mike, playing 107, up from last year's 93.
+A total of 45 different people have played at the club’s Wednesday sessions in 2014, up from last year’s 42.
+For the third year in a row, the player of most games was Mike, playing 107, up from last year's 93.
 I was second, playing 92 games.